erikgadireddi/invest-tax/README.md

 Alternatively, you can run it using its absolute path.

 # Usage:
-Export Interactive Brokers activity statements and drop them into its UX.
+Export Interactive Brokers Statements->**Activity Statements** and drop them into its UX.
+IBKR allows you to export only up to a year worth of data, so you might need to do multiple exports to cover all your trading (overlapping timeframes are fully supported).
+Good strategy is to first export 'Year to Date' and then continue with 'Annual' for all years you can select.

 Report all problems here!